 You may unblind the chocolate at this point and reveal the makers.

-Did you know that each one of your guests will taste everything differently?
-Thats because everyone's tastes buds are different.
-Its something to consider when sharing vital critiques.
+Did you know that each one of your guests will taste everything differently in the same way they see everything differently?
+Its something to consider when sharing vital, personal feedback or critiques.

 Tasting Palate Calibration

 There is a way to calibrate everyones palates.
 Calibrating your palate means training your taste buds to identify and distinguish different flavors and ingredients in the food and drink you consume.
 It is an important skill for chefs, sommeliers, and other food and beverage professionals to have, as it allows them to accurately create and replicate recipes, pair food and drink, and make informed recommendations to their customers.
 It is also useful for everyday eaters who want to better understand and appreciate the flavors of their meals.